Menu

 This would help the piston move back and forth.
 The piston motion was then transferred to the train wheels and this powered the movement of the train.

-How do the Bullet train and Normal Train work?
+How do the Bullet Train and Normal Train work?

 Bullet Train Work